 - Canyon Ridge Resort LLC, et al. v.
 Sterne Agee & Leach Inc., et al. Represented hotel development firm through jury trial of lawsuit involving claims against investment bank for fraud, breach of fiduciary duties, and breach of contract.

-- "The Interplay of PTO Review & District Court Litigation," TexasBarCLE, 10th Annual Advanced Patent Litigation Course, ch.
-14 (July 2014)
+- "The Interplay of PTO Review & District Court Litigation," TexasBarCLE,10th Annual Advanced Patent Litigation Course, ch.
+14 Co-author, STATE BAR OF TEXAS, NEWS FOR THE BAR (July 2014)

 - "The Economic Loss Rule and its Application to the Tort of Negligent Misrepresentation in Texas" 18 TEX.
 WESLEYAN L. REV. 893 (2012)